EDCD/EDDN/schemas/TEMPLATES/journalevent-README.md

 documentation for a schema such as this.

-If you find any discrepancies between what this document says and what is defined in the relevant Schema file you should, in the first instance, assume that it is the Schema file that is correct.
+If you find any discrepancies between what this document says and what is defined in the relevant Schema file, then you should, in the first instance, assume that it is the Schema file that is correct.
 **PLEASE open
 [an issue on GitHub](https://github.com/EDCD/EDDN/issues/new/choose) to report any such anomalies you find so that we can check and resolve the